JasonFromSAGE/Lorinthios-RpgItems/Lore Generation Tags.md

 * [LriGeneration-Rarity] - Adds the rarity tier as configured in display.yml
 * [LriGeneration-Durability] - Adds the durability line (or moves existing durability line) to this location on the lore
 * [LriGeneration-Attributes] - Adds all the attributes from the generated attributes and attributes already added to the item together and places them here
+* [LriGeneration-Unbreakable] - Will make the item unbreakable.
+(Required to work with custom durability)